cnbbooks/lfe-sicp/src/ch1/example-square-roots-by-newtons-method.md

 [^3]: We will usually give predicates names ending with question marks, to help us remember that they are predicates.
 This is just a stylistic convention.
 As far as the interpreter is concerned, the question mark is just an ordinary character.

 [^4]: We could also have expressed our initial guess as an integer.
 As with many Lisp implementations, LFE will convert an integer to a float if an operation (such as division) would result in a non-integer.
 The first two editions of this text, however, used MIT Scheme and not LFE.
 MIT Scheme *did* distinguish between exact integers and decimal values, and dividing two integers produces a rational number rather than a decimal.
-For example, dividing 10 by 6 yielded $$\frac{5}{3}$$, while dividing 10.0 by 6.0 yielded 1.6666666666666667.
+For example, dividing 10 by 6 yielded \\( \frac{5}{3} \\), while dividing 10.0 by 6.0 yielded 1.6666666666666667.
 (We will learn how to implement arithmetic on rational numbers in the section [Example: Arithmetic Operations for Rational Numbers]().)
-In MIT Scheme, if the initial guess had been an integer and the passed argument $$x$$ was an integer, all subsequent values produced in the square-root computation would have been rational numbers rather than decimals.
+In MIT Scheme, if the initial guess had been an integer and the passed argument \\( x \\) was an integer, all subsequent values produced in the square-root computation would have been rational numbers rather than decimals.
 Mixed operations on rational numbers and decimals always yielded decimals, so starting with an initial guess that was a decimal forced all subsequent values to be decimals.

 [^5]: Not only is this common practice in Erlang and LFE, but it is considered good style.If two functions of differing arity share the same name it is understood that they should be designed to solve the same problem.